Spark: (n) anything that activates or stimulates; inspiration or catalyst; (v) to send forth gleams or flashes

 - What outcomes do you expect as a result of this project?

-Applications must be submitted by midnight (EST) on October 24, 2014.
+The 2014 application deadline has passed; 2015 applications must be submitted by midnight (EST) on October 16, 2015.
 Please note that no assistance will be available after 5 p.m.
 (EST).
 Each application will be judged for originality, potential for success, and clarity of purpose.
 Applications should include some evaluation criteria that describe how you will evaluate whether your proposed project was successful

-Programs selected for funding will be announced in December 2014.
-The funds must be expended by the end of the 2014-2015 school year.
+Programs selected for funding will be announced in December of each year.
+The funds must be expended by the end of that school year.

-Spark Grant recipients must provide a one-page summary by 5 p.m.
+Recipients of 2014 Spark Grants must provide a one-page summary by 5 p.m.
 (EST) on May 4, 2015 describing how they used the funds and what the grant has accomplished.
 Successful applications and the report forms will be made available online at the conclusion of the school year, in order to inform and inspire other teachers.

 Please complete the following: